Water exists in all the three states. Discuss.

 (c) Rivers and lakes do not freeze suddenly because the specific latent heat of fusion of ice is sufficiently high (= 336 J g-1).
 The water in lakes and rivers will have to liberate a large quantity of heat to the surrounding before freezing.
 The layer of ice formed over the water surface, being a poor conductor of heat, will also prevent the loss of heat from the water of lake, hence the water does not freeze all at once.

-(e) Fused CaCl2 is deliquescent in nature, absorbs moisture and hence used as drying agent or desiccating agent, similarly, conc. sulphuric acid is hygroscopic in nature and can remove moisture from other substances; Hence, they are used as drying agents.
+(e) Fused CaCl2 is deliquescent in nature, absorbs moisture and hence is used as a drying agent or desiccating agent, similarly, conc. sulphuric acid is hygroscopic in nature and can remove moisture from other substances; Hence, they are used as drying agents.

 (f) The solubility of carbon dioxide in water under normal atmospheric pressure is rather low, but when the water surface is subjected to higher pressure, a lot more carbon dioxide gas dissolves in it, because, an increase in pressure on the surface of water increases the solubility of the gas in water.
 On opening the soda water bottle, the dissolved gas rapidly bubbles out since pressure on the surface of the water suddenly decreases.
 Hence, effervescence is seen on opening a bottle of soda water.